 General Daniel Morgan Military Medal

-This is a bronze strike of one of the "Comitia Americana" medals awarded by Congress to heroes of the Revolutionary War between 1776 and 1781.
+This is a bronze cast of one of the "Comitia Americana" medals awarded by Congress to heroes of the Revolutionary War between 1776 and 1781.
 General Daniel Morgan was honored by Congress in 1781, but the original gold medal was not struck until 1789 or 1790.
 Morgan's original medal was lost, and Congress authorized another gold medal in 1836 for an heir of the general.
-This bronze strike was issued by the U.S. Mint from copy dies made in 1839.
+This bronze cast was made from copy dies made for the U.S. Mint in 1839.

 Due to ongoing research, information about this object is subject to change.